Azure/ResourceModules/docs/wiki/GettingStarted.md

 ### Name Prefix Token Replacement

 Change the default `namePrefix` token value in the [Settings.json](https://github.com/Azure/ResourceModules/blob/main/settings.json) to a 3-5 character string that is used to distinguish your resources names.
-The default `namePrefix` token has a value `carml`.
+The default `namePrefix` token has a value `sxx`.
 Consider this to be one of the first pull requests you need to perform before running any of the repository pipelines.
 More information on tokens is provided [below](#parameter-file-tokens).

 ## **Option 2:** Use it as a local reference to build bicep templates